Number of dicamba complaints nearly double since Missouri ban lifted

 Missouri Agriculture Director Chris Chinn says about 250 total complaints involving crop damage from a weed killer called dicamba have been reported this year to her department.
-About half of those complaints were made before a temporary ban was lifted a month ago.
+About half of those complaints were made after a temporary ban was lifted a month ago.

 “We have had a lot come in in the last month but I also think we have a lot more awareness this year than we did in years past,” says Chinn.
 “That contributes to it as well.
 It is heavier in southeast Missouri but we’re having complaints come in from all over the state.”